BananaAccounting/General/SampleApps/README.md

 7. New blank document > Open File > select the PDF created on step 5
 8. It is now possible to modify/complete all the missing informations

+##trialbalance.js

+This app prints a report containing the balance sheet and the profit/loss statement.

 ##segments.js

 This app will show a report containing a detailed subdivision of the segments with balances.